Integrity and

 with people who you know by electronic media.

-conflict with your important ideas or distract from your priorities, you can become
+with your important ideas or distract from your priorities, you can become more

-more aware of your important ideas and priorities and you can experience
+aware of your important ideas and priorities and you can experience improved

 priorities.